 Kenya Commercial Bank: in 2004 KCB posted a net-profit Kshs.
 793 million, a slight increase from 713 million in 2003.
 Its loan portfolio was 33 billion (up by 8 billion) while customer deposits were 52 billion (up by 4 billion).
 Staff costs increased by 15% to 3.4 billion and the bank still has a non-performing loan portfolio of 15 billion.
 Shareholders will be asked to approve payment of a 2 shillings per share dividend at the Bank’s AGM at KICC on June 17.

 Diamond Trust: Net profit for the year increased by 6% to 131 million.
-The Bank increased its loans to customer by 46% (to 7.1b) while reducing its investment in government securities by 50% (to 1.2b).
-The bank introduced 3 flat fee accounts (imitating NIC’s MOVE) and also launched an ATM network during the year – this increased deposits by 35% to 8 billion, but operating costs also increased by 30% to 578 million.
+The Bank increased its loans to customers by 46% (to 7.1b) while reducing its investment in government securities by 50% (to 1.2b).
+The bank introduced 3 flat-fee accounts (imitating NIC’s MOVE) and also launched an ATM network during the year – this increased deposits by 35% to 8 billion, but operating costs also increased by 30% to 578 million.
 The directors declared a dividend of 70 cents.